gitjit/gitjit.github.io/_posts/Python/2011-04-04-python-beautiful-soup..md

 ]

-excerpt: "This post is about using `Beautiful` Soup and `requests` module in python application for webscrapping.
+excerpt: "This post is about using `BeautifulSoup` and `requests` module in python application for webscrapping.
-We are writing a simple weather application that uses Beautiful Soup to scrap the web and uses request module to download from web to display weather at a particular zip code.
+We are writing a simple weather application that uses request module to html page from a website and then uses `BeautifulSoup` to scrap the web and to capture weather info at a particular zip code.
 After reading this post you will get a basic idea on how to use `Beautiful Soup` and `requests` module in python."
 ---

-This post is about using `Beautiful` Soup and `requests` module in python application for webscrapping.
+This post is about using `BeautifulSoup` and `requests` module in python application for webscrapping.
-We are writing a simple weather application that uses Beautiful Soup to scrap the web and uses request module to download from web to display weather at a particular zip code.
+We are writing a simple weather application that uses request module to html page from a website and then uses `BeautifulSoup` to scrap the web and to capture weather info at a particular zip code.
 After reading this post you will get a basic idea on how to use `Beautiful Soup` and `requests` module in python.

 Note :_I have recently updated this post to use BS4 and requests_.